Luna-Coder/es6-destructing/README.md

   // do something with these variables
 }
 ```
 This effectively destructures the object sent into the function.
-This can also be done in-place.
+This can also be done _in-place_.
 ```js
 const profileUpdate = ({ name, age, nationality, location }) => {
   /* do something with these fields */